AshganAdel/Fawry-Internship-Terraform-assignment/README.md

 </p>
 ## 📁 Project Structure
 .
-├── .github/
+├── .github/<br>
-│ └── workflows/
+│ └── workflows/<br>
-│ └── terraform.yml # GitHub Actions workflow for appling pre-prod infrastructure
+│ └── terraform.yml # GitHub Actions workflow for appling pre-prod infrastructure <br>
-│ └── terraformprod.yml # GitHub Actions workflow for appling prod infrastructure
+│ └── terraformprod.yml # GitHub Actions workflow for appling prod infrastructure <br>
-├── modules/ # Reusable Terraform modules
+├── modules/ # Reusable Terraform modules<br>
-│ └── network/ # module for creating VPC, Subnets and Internet Gateway │ └── Compute/ # module for creating EC2 instances and Security Groups │ └── Logging module/ # module for creating CloudWatch Logs group and S3 bucket and VPC Flow Logs routed to the central S3 bucket and CloudWatch Logs for Production only
+│ └── network/ # module for creating VPC, Subnets and Internet Gateway<br>
+│ └── Compute/ # module for creating EC2 instances and Security Groups<br>
+│ └── Logging module/ # module for creating CloudWatch Logs group and S3 bucket and VPC Flow Logs routed to the central S3 bucket and CloudWatch Logs for Production only<br>
-├── terraform.tfstate.d/ # has state file for each workspace
+├── terraform.tfstate.d/ # has state file for each workspace<br>
-├── envs/ # has Backend configuration (S3 + DynamoDB for state and locks) and Variable definitions (.tfvars) for each environment
+├── envs/ # has Backend configuration (S3 + DynamoDB for state and locks) and Variable definitions (.tfvars) for each environment<br>
-│ └── prod/
+│ └── prod/ <br>
-│ └── pre-prod/
+│ └── pre-prod/<br>
-├── provider.tf # configure aws as a provider
+├── provider.tf # configure aws as a provider<br>
-└── README.md # Documentation
+└── README.md # Documentation<br>